Intoxalock vs. Smart Start: Which Interlock Provider is Best?

 Intoxalock devices have a universal blow pattern, no matter where the user is.
 This means that all devices use the blow-inhale-blow pattern which is considered the simplest one on the market today.
 All drivers need to do is insert the mouthpiece and blow, inhale deeply, then blow again without removing the mouthpiece.

 Smart Start devices have a numerical keypad and the blow pattern varies by state.
 Generally, they use the blow-hum-blow method, which requires users to have their lips sealed around the mouthpiece while creating this pattern.
-This is difficult for many to achieve and can lead to false positive warnings and failures.
+This is difficult for many to achieve and can lead to warnings and failures.

 Intoxalock vs. Smart Start: Location comparison